-- 3.4.6 Students who withdraw from a course starting at the beginning of the term may not add the same course offered as a Late Start course. - 3.4.7 Extenuating circumstances may warrant other registration modifications and will be considered individually.
-Such modifications require the written approval of the Vice President for Academic Affairs/Provost and will be based on the recommendation of a Division Dean in conjunction with the course instructor(s).
+3.4.7 Extenuating circumstances may warrant other registration modifications and will be considered individually.
+Such modifications require the written approval of the Vice President of Academic Affairs/Provost and will be based on the recommendation of a Division Dean in conjunction with the course instructor(s).